Catalan structures arising from pattern-avoiding Stoimenow matchings and other Fishburn objects: Concluding remarks

-\end{conj} Dilworth's theorem~\cite{Dilworth} states that, in any finite poset, the width equals the minimum number of chains needed to cover it.
+\end{conj} Via the bijection $\Omega$, Conjecture~\ref{conj-nr} implies that the height statistics defined on $\mathcal{P}_n(\mathbf{3+1})$ and $\D_n$ are equidistributed.
+Dilworth's theorem~\cite{Dilworth} states that, in any finite poset, the width equals the minimum number of chains needed to cover it.
 Moreover, Mirsky~\cite{Mirsky} proved that the height of a poset equals the minimum number of antichains needed to cover it; see also~\cite{Greene-Kleitman}.
 If Conjecture~\ref{conj-nr} holds, then it, together with Theorem~\ref{thm-equi-cr-nr-P1}, implies that the height over $\mathcal{P}_n(\mathbf{3+1})$, the width over $\mathcal{P}_n(\mathbf{3+1})$, the maximal crossing size over $\M_n(P_1)$, and the maximal noncrossing size over $\M_n(P_1)$ all have the same distribution.